gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Exit......
 None
     Modifies..
 AF, HL

-Standard routine used by the "PLAY" statement handler to initiate music dequeueing by the interrupt handler.
-MUSICF is first examined, if any channels are already running the routine terminates with no action.
-PLYCNT is then decremented, if there are no more "PLAY" strings queued up the routine terminates.
-Otherwise the three duration counters, in VCBA, VCBB and VCBC, are set to 0001H, so that the first packet of the new group will be dequeued at the next interrupt, and MUSICF is set to 07H to enable all three channels.
+Standard routine used by the "`PLAY`" statement handler to initiate music dequeueing by the interrupt handler.
+[MUSICF](#musicf) is first examined, if any channels are already running the routine terminates with no action.
+[PLYCNT](#plycnt) is then decremented, if there are no more "`PLAY`" strings queued up the routine terminates.
+Otherwise the three duration counters, in [VCBA](#vcba), [VCBB](#vcbb) and [VCBC](#vcbc), are set to 0001H, so that the first packet of the new group will be dequeued at the next interrupt, and [MUSICF](#musicf) is set to 07H to enable all three channels.

     Address...
 11E2H

-This routine loads register A with the current queue number, from QUEUEN, and then reads a byte from that queue (14ADH).
+This routine loads register A with the current queue number, from [QUEUEN](#queuen), and then reads a byte from that queue (14ADH).

 <a name="gtstck"></a>